The First Step in Saving an Addict’s Life is an Intervention

 - Lack of motivation

 Although these signs and symptoms of drug abuse may be seen in many people, including non-addicts, alcohol abuse is much easier to diagnose.
-Alcoholics may also deny their problem and many will not ask for help until they have pushed away their family and friends.
+Alcoholics may also deny their problem, and many will not ask for help until they have pushed their family and friends away.
 Most alcoholics will reach their rock bottom after they have lost spouses, children, jobs, and homes.
 However, understand the physical and emotional signs of alcohol abuse can help loved ones in tremendous ways.